joseca/dsp_sjcet/README.md

 dsp_sjcet
 =========

-DSP library in C.
+A DSP library in C.
-This library contains functions like

-FFT
-DFT

-Reading a wav file,
-playback of wav file,

-sine wave generators

-filters etc..